gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.

-In particular, communications between the joining node and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
+In particular, communications between the Client and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 Note that it is expected that in the commonly referred base-case of this specification, the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.

 <!-- 13-01-2020 FP: Covered in ace-key-groupcomm
 In particular, communications between the joining node and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 To this end, the AS MAY signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 Note that in the commonly referred base-case the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.